exercism/configlet/docs/maintaining-configlet.md

 > 3. Check that CI is green.
 > 4. Un-draft the release.

-where un-drafting the release means that, from the moment on, it is used in any newly triggered track CI configlet job (and downloaded by a user who runs `fetch-configlet`).
+where un-drafting the release means that, from that moment on, it is used in any newly triggered track CI configlet job (and downloaded by a user who runs `fetch-configlet`).